 A base on the other hand which is soluble in nature is termed as an alkali.
 Liquids that are volatile (acids) once mixed with certain substances would produce salts.
-The produced salts would form a base that are concrete and thus they were termed as bases.
-Acids usually are H+ donors while Bases are H+ acceptors.
+The produced salts would form a base that is concrete and thus they were termed as bases.
+Acids are usually H+ donors while Bases are H+ acceptors.

 |Definition||An acid is any chemical compound once dissolved in water produces a solution with hydrogen ion activity more than purified water||A base is an aqueous substance that could absorb hydrogen ions.|

 |Strength||Relies on the concentration of the hydronium ions||Relies on the concentration of the hydroxide ions|